Why Doctors should strike

 During foundation training, doctors earn a basic salary of between £29,384 and £34,012 per year.
 A doctor beginning their specialist training will earn between £40,257 to £53,398 a year.
 This can be slightly more if you do on-calls, longer work days, work nights and or unsociable hours you do.
 This document gives you a general idea of how pay has gradually declined as the cost of living and inflation have risen.
 Imagine applying to work for a company and being informed you will be earning less than what your predecessors earned 10 years ago.
 The NHS salary for junior doctors is an actual, literal joke, especially considering the working conditions that are the NHS.

 Recently 97% of junior doctors voted to strike as they are unhappy with the above pay.
-Evidently, the junior doctors have held the NHS together amid the spiralling staffing and patient overload crisis and it's safe to say they are exhausted. the HCSA president, Dr Naru Narayanan, said, "In return for this huge emotional, mental and physical toll, they’ve been subjected to a decade of real-term pay cuts totalling over 26 per cent.
+The junior doctors have held the NHS together amid the spiralling staffing and patient overload crisis and it's safe to say they are exhausted. the HCSA president, Dr Naru Narayanan, said, "In return for this huge emotional, mental and physical toll, they’ve been subjected to a decade of real-term pay cuts totalling over 26 per cent.
 Enough is enough."

 According to the BMA, Junior doctors have had a 26% pay cut since 2008 if inflation is taken into account.
 Many of my colleagues have decided to strike for various reasons, and Dr Jatinder Hayre summed it up perfectly by stating, "Yes, I will be striking, for my colleagues, my patients and to save a wounded NHS.
 We ask not for resolution but for resolution."